telerik/teststudio-docs/docs/prerequisites/configure-your-browser/edge-chromium.md

 # Configuring Microsoft Edge for Test Studio Automation

-The new Microsoft Edge is supported both for recording and execution in Test Studio web tests.
-To configure Microsoft  Edge for web automation with Test Studio you need to perform few steps in advance.
+To configure Microsoft Edge (based on Chromium) for web automation with Test Studio, there are certain settings required.
+Complete the following steps to adjust the browser for test recording and execution.

 ## 1. Install Progress Extensions